Angelmikeal/fend-arcade-game/README.md

 # HOW TO PLAY

-Move your player around the board and pick up the :stars: , you need to pick up 3 :stars: to then get to the water to start the next level, items :gem: and :hearts: are available to help you get to the next level by giving your player special powers, each :gem: last only 10 seconds and you only get 3 items per level the aim of the game is to see your highest level, the enemy bugs average speed increases per level.
+Move your player around the board and pick up the :stars: , you need to pick up 3 :stars: to then get to the water to start the next level, items :gem: and :hearts: and :rock: are available to help you get to the next level by giving your player special powers, each :gem: last only 10 seconds and you only get 3 items per level the aim of the game is to see your highest level, the enemy bugs average speed increases per level.